Tsmorz/Tsmorz/README.md

 - Hi, I’m Tony Smoragiewicz
 - 🌿 I recently join the Munich Institute of Robotics and Machine Intelligence at TUM where I work under Prof Lorenzo Masia.
 - 🤖 In September 2022, I finished my MSc in Robotics at Northeastern University under Prof Rifat Sipahi.
-I worked on improving probablistic models, sensor fusion algorithms, and visual navigation for the [US Army Research Laboratory](https://arl.devcom.army.mil/).
+I worked on improving probablistic models, sensor fusion algorithms, and visual navigation.
 - 👀 I’m looking to collaborate on visual navigation, nonlinear state estimation, and robotic manipulation.
 - 📫 You can reach me at: tony.smoragiewicz@tum.de